digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 hot-swapping of SCU-enabled (LF 1.17) packages.

 There are two ways to work around this:
-  - restart the sandbox after each rebuild;
+  - restart the sandbox after each rebuild
-  - change the version name of your packages after each rebuild, as outlined in the previous section.
+  - change the version name of your packages after each rebuild, as outlined in the previous section

 The Upgrade Model in Depth - Reference